sumiyurup/bramers/content/english/how-it-works.md

       Every Stripe account has a simple dashboard, so you can log in and use it to easily manage the funds coming directly to your account."

     # service item loop
-    - title: "VMore Redeeming Qualities"
+    - title: "More Redeeming Qualities"
       images:
         - "images/service-13.png"